 Academic dishonesty in any form is a serious offense and cannot be tolerated in an academic setting.
 Dishonesty in any form (e.g., cheating, plagiarism, unauthorized assistance, fabricating data) may result in a failing grade in a course or graduate research credits and/or immediate suspension or dismissal from the program.
-Further information about academic misconduct may be found at: http://www.uc.edu/conduct/Academic_Integrity.html.
+Further information about academic misconduct may be found on the University information regarding the Academic Misconduct Process.